Mahé-class minesweeper

 The Mahé-class minesweeper is a class of mid-1960s small Russian minesweepers designed to counter the threat posed by naval mines.
-Minesweepers generally detect then neutralize mines in advance of other naval operations.
+All of them were derivatives of the Yevgenya-class minesweeper.

 The Mahé class was designed with glass-reinforced plastic hulls built at Kolpino, USSR.
 All of the vessels were based at Kochi and undertook various operational commitments such as mine counter-measure exercises, harbour defence, visits to various minor ports, and search and rescue missions.